Table of Contents

 Giving employees goals tailored to what they can contribute and measure is vital to motivating them to new heights, but it’s sadly pretty rare.
-Only 21% of employees strongly agree they have performance metrics that are within their control.
+Only 21% of employees strongly agree they have performance metrics within their control.

-Instead of tying employee performance to very high-level goals that employees really can’t affect on an individual level, try giving them some goals for the year or quarter that they have direct control over.
+Instead of tying employee performance to very high-level goals that employees really can’t affect on an individual level, try giving them some plans for the year or quarter that they have direct control over.

-Strengthening communication between employees and their direct managers has a strong effect on how motivated employees feel - in fact, 95% of employees say their relationship with their manager strongly impacts how they feel about their job.
+Strengthening communication between employees and their direct managers strongly affects how motivated employees feel 95% of employees say their relationship with their manager strongly impacts how they feel about their job.

 Providing actionable and direct feedback is a critical part of any manager’s job, but few managers excel at doing this.

 That can mean providing top-notch technology so employees can do their work efficiently, giving them a comfortable and enticing space to work in, and offering a full suite of benefits so they can live their best personal lives as well.

-Employees' energy level is definitely affected by their surroundings, so what kind of mood are you setting in your workplace right now?
+Employees' energy level is affected by their surroundings, so what kind of mood are you setting in your workplace right now?
 Keeping it welcoming, upbeat, and comfortable with everything they need to do their jobs well helps employees feel valued and keeps motivation levels high.

-That’s highly motivating - humans have a basic need to be seen and appreciated.
+That’s highly motivating - humans have a fundamental need to be seen and appreciated.
 It also shows other employees what doing a good job at your company looks like, so they have an example to emulate.

-Rewarding employees for doing their best can also be highly motivating when it’s done in the right way.
-That means providing not just money but also targeted rewards that employees truly value.
+Rewarding employees for doing their best can also be highly motivating when done in the right way.
+That means providing money and targeted rewards that employees truly value.